Purebred Alaskan Malamute Puppies

 Many Alaskan Malamute breeders would not have time, energy or money to do things I do with each of my four dogs.
 I'm not a commercial breeder, I don't pretend to be; I have pets, a small number of dogs, to enjoy them as PETS.
 My pets do things, live as house pets.
 Not everyone can do this, particularly if they own a large number of dogs.
 I want my puppies going to where they will be treated as pets, first, foremost.
 Numerous titles are available to most purebred Alaskan Malamutes which include conformation championships, working / obedience titles, various certifications, such as for temperament, instinct and behavior.
 Some breeders focus only on conformation titles; a rare few on working titles; even fewer are involved in competitive sledding, weight pulling or behavioral certifications or obedience titles.
 Almost none are involved in everything.

 A reputable, backyard and an Alaskan Malamute puppy mill breeder are different.
 Alaskan Malamute Breeders who are involved in Clubs, in a wide variety of activities with their dogs, and doing health checks, are generally perceived to be Reputable Breeders.
 They spend quality time with each dog - and it shows in their health checks and record of achievement.
 An excellent chart describing types of breeders can be found here.
 An Alaskan Malamute Backyard Breeder might do some sledding or conformation - but probably not much.
-They probably do own some broken equipment - from when they had time to do things with 'pets' they turned into breeding dogs and quickly ended up with too many dogs!
+They probably do own some broken equipment - from when they had time to do things with 'pets' they turned into breeding dogs - and then quickly ended up with too many dogs!
 And you will find broken or unused equipment in their yards.
 While their dogs might seem cared for, the Backyard Breeders likely don't have too much to show for their 'breeding program.'
-Some of the back yard breeders Alaskan Malamutes don't even look like them.
+Some of the back yard breeders Alaskan Malamutes don't even look like Malamutes.
 Frequently the backyard breeder does perform some health checks, though the barest (such as hips and maybe eyes).
 Typically they own too many dogs, which do virtually nothing except breed - for a few years - before they disappear.
 Alaskan Malamute Puppy Millers however do absolutely nothing with their Alaskan Malamutes, have far too many, poor living conditions, few or no records of health or achievements (or maybe even pedigrees), no contracts promoting spay or neuter - and make dogs for profit.
 Their Web sites show pages of litters and puppies and more pages of litters and puppies - and nothing else!
 No titles, no major achievements and they quite frequently 'mention' various well-known show lines being in the pedigrees.
 A puppy mill will generally have PayPal or Credit Cards in place as a means of taking speedy payment for puppies!

 Alaskan Malamute Health

-A key point to remember with Alaskan Malamute health checks is the more, the better, though only one or two are ever performed by most Alaskan Malamute breeders, unfortunately.
+_A key point to remember with Alaskan Malamute health checks is the more, the better, though only one or two are ever performed by most Alaskan Malamute breeders, unfortunately.
 Mine have had health testing, both physical and DNA tests for Alaskan Malamutes.
 New tests come out yearly - please see their pages.

 Both the 'show dogs' and 'neutered pets' have had basic health testing.
 The most basic checks anyone breeding ANY breed of dog can do is hips and eyes.
-While some breeders use OFA,

-www.offa.org others use Pen Hip or OVC.
+While some breeders use OFA, www.offa.org others use Pen Hip or OVC.
 You would simply ask for a copy of the health records.
-If they can't provide it, then they are not doing them or they are out-of-date.
-For eye certification, Canine Eye Registration Foundation (CERF) is the standard.
+If they can't provide it, then they aren't doing them or they're out-of-date.
+Canine Eye Registration Foundation (CERF) is the standard for eye certification.

 The Good, Bad, and the Alaskan Malamute Breeders ...Most breeders strive to produce as healthy a dog as possible.
 In spite of best efforts, some dogs are unhealthy.
 When dealing with living things, there is always a chance their dog will end up with a disease.
 Most devastating diseases in the breed include bad hearts, cancer, bone cancer, polyneuropathy, ocular diseases (ie cataracts which cause blindness or eyes to dislodge from the socket), bloat and epilepsy.
 These diseases ruin, if not destroy, the quality of life for the animal.
 Less destructive diseases in the include coat funk, bad thyroids, and mild hip dysplasia.
 These are less destructive mainly because they can live 'almost' normal lives with minimal treatment.
 OF COURSE no disease is best, but if your dog is going to end up with one, pray it's a less destructive one!
 You should be told - right up front - WHAT the breeder will do for ANY diseases your dog might end up with.

-All pets - NOT just breeding dogs - should have their hips certified, their eyes checked (and also hearts assessed if there are known heart defects in the line or the owner has no idea).
-As soon as your 'pet' is 'acting tired' or losing his coat, add thyroid check to the list.
+All pets - NOT just breeding dogs - should have their hips certified, their eyes checked (and also hearts assessed if there are known heart defects in the line or the owner has no idea).As soon as your 'pet' is 'acting tired' or losing his coat, add thyroid check to the list.
 Many, many diseases are easy, cheap and simple to treat and NOT costly but ONLY if they are detected early enough.
 Again, this applies to pet owners, not just breeders!

 Alaskan Malamutes and Cardiac Disease: